AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 ========================================================================================

 TDD is a *process*; where the tests are described **first** and the code second.
 One keeps executing all tests until the code works.
-This encourages also good habits as *refactoring*: the risk on inserting a big is minimal.
-TDD also provides a nice exit strategy.
+This encourages also good habits as *refactoring*: the risk to inserti a bug is minimal.
+TDD also provides a nice *exit strategy* (see below).

 In practice, TDD is often/mostly used *Unit level* (one file, class, or function), by a programmer.
 But the concept isn't restricted to that.

-The are many variants, like **STDD** (system-level TDD), **ATDD** (Acceptance TDD), and **BDD**; the later is well known popular.
+The are many variants, like **STDD** (system-level TDD), **ATDD** (Acceptance TDD), and **BDD**; the later is well known and popular.

 BDD (`Behavior-driven development <https://en.wikipedia.org/wiki/Behavior-driven_development>`_)